-So, changing your name (or your child's name) by Deed Poll is in fact a two-step process that depends on the following factors –
+So, changing your name (or your child's name) by Deed Poll is in fact a two-step process and the time it takes depends on the following factors –

-You can apply to change your name by Deed Poll online, by telephone or in person.
-Then, once you’ve applied for your Deed Poll, you can choose from a variety of postal delivery options from guaranteed next morning delivery to around one to two working days.
-Please click here for more information about the various different ways you can apply for a Deed Poll.
+You can apply to change your name by Deed Poll online, by telephone or in person, and you can choose from a variety of postal delivery options from guaranteed next morning delivery to around one to two working days.

 If you’re applying to change a child’s name by Deed poll and you don’t have sole PR (parental responsibility) you will also need to send us a letter of consent signed by everyone with PR.
 This can be posted, faxed or scanned and emailed to us.
 For more information about changing a child's name by Deed Poll, please click here.